bradyclifford/bradyclifford.github.io/_posts/2015-4-4-Angular-Atom.md

          /      \
       |list|  |detail| // <-- concete states that plug in their own content into the default layout
 ```
-- Layout folder: contains all partial files that support the application shell.
+-** Layout folder**: contains all partial files that support the application shell.
   - Layouts are injected into the main app/index.html by the abstract states.
 Your public section, for example, may inject one layout (ex. public.html) from the app.public abstract state, with this the secure section may inject a completely different layout (ex. secure.html) from the app.secure abstract state.
-  - Helpers folder: contains a collection of various utilities not specific to any component.
+- **Helpers folder**: contains a collection of various utilities not specific to any component.
 Usually implemented as JS pure functions.

 Summary of Dmitri Moore’s the folder structure below.
 For a full view of the folder structure, see his [GitHub](https://gist.github.com/demisx/cbbf605db31e7c9f5cf6).